 21 consecutive NCAA tournament appearances for the top-ranked Bulldogs basketball team

-Gonzaga offers international students 49 majors, nearly 60 minors, and 50 additional concentrations.
+Gonzaga offers international undergraduate students 49 majors, nearly 60 minors, and 50 additional concentrations.
 Business, engineering, social sciences, economics, computer science, psychology, and biology are among the most popular majors.
 Plus, varied areas of study such as ancient history, painting, dance, and Spanish allow you to augment your education and pursue personal interests and passions as electives.

 The 11:1 student-to-faculty ratio and average class size of 24 gives you direct access to professors and allows for a more hands-on approach.
 Small class sizes also strengthen interactions with your classmates, leading to lively debates and conversations, as Vietnamese student Ngoc points out.

 “Through the discussions, I learned more about the world by examining different viewpoints from my peers and professors.
 Listening and having conversation with diverse students is truly thought-provoking,” says Ngoc.
 “I became more open to new and creative ideas.
 Also, when working with diverse students, I learned to be adaptable and flexible.
 This enables me to work with people who come from different backgrounds and have different working styles.”

 Classroom teaching is also reinforced with hands-on experience at state-of-the-art facilities and student-focused programs:

 English Language Center (ELC): International students with no, little, or intermediate English language experience can strengthen their skills at the ELC, where more than 8,500 students from 105 countries have taken courses.

 Center for Engineering Design & Entrepreneurship (CEDE): Senior student teams work with STEM faculty advisors and mentors to bring their final projects to life.

 Manufacturing Technology Center (MTC): Students can create and build, using MTC’s makerspace full of welding, milling, fabricating, and plasma cutting equipment.